Skip to content

 Workspace resources Manage data sources, knowledge bases, agent tools, and assets.

-User menu View the current user, open settings, sign out, or switch local development users.
+User menu View the current user, open settings, or sign out.

 Resource entry points: